-Next up: The Wizards are back in action on Friday night as they host the Atlanta Hawks.
+Next up: The Wizards are back in action Friday night as they host the Charlotte Hornets at 7 p.m.